Self-enquiry (Ramana Maharshi)

 Self-enquiry, also spelled self-inquiry (Sanskrit vichara, also called jnana-vichara or ātma-vichār), is the constant attention to the inner awareness of "I" or "I am" recommended by Ramana Maharshi as the most efficient and direct way of discovering the unreality of the "I"-thought.

-Ramana Mahirishi taught that the "I"-thought will disappear and only "I-I" or self-awareness remains.
+Ramana Maharshi taught that the "I"-thought will disappear and only "I-I" or self-awareness remains.
 This results in an "effortless awareness of being", and by staying with it this "I-I" gradually destroys the vasanas "which cause the 'I'-thought to rise," and finally the 'I'-thought never rises again, which is Self-realization or liberation.